Customer Service (M-F 8a-5:30p): 425-783-1000

 The Lighting Label provides standard information for any light (click for more details).

 Several retailers throughout Snohomish County offer free recycling of compact fluorescent lamps.
-See link to the right.
+See this page for details.

 The state Legislature has updated the Mercury-Containing Lights Law (RCW 70.275).
 This law requires lamp manufacturers to finance the stewardship program through an environmental handling charge added to all mercury-containing lights sold at retail locations in the state.
 The LightRecycle Washington Program became operational on January 1, 2015.
 To learn more, visit www.lightrecyclewa.org/.